HewlettPackard/py-spiffe/CONTRIBUTING.md

         The return value.
 True for success, False otherwise.

     Raises:
-        ValueError: if `param1` is lees than 0.
+        ValueError: If `param1` is lees than 0.

     Examples:
         >>> result = function_with_pep484_type_annotations(1, 2)